clef-longeval/IR-Participants/README.md

 The repository is organised as follows:

-Submissions: This folder is used to submit your runs into the task.\
+Submissions: This folder is used to contain information about the submissions.\
 Scores: This folder will contain the performance scores of the submitted runs.\
 Resources: This folder contains the resources needed for doing the submissions.